 Which are some of the other reasons that I run.

-I took the photos you see in today’s post on a run one Sunday morning in late August.
-I ran northwards from home, in the opposite direction to the jetty that you will have seen pictured on other posts in my blog: beyond the breakwater and along the water’s edge by the yacht club and marina.
+I took the photos you see in today’s post on a run in the North Haven area one Sunday morning in late August.
+I ran beyond the breakwater and along the water’s edge by the yacht club and marina.
 As you can see, there was virtually no wind, though the air was brisk and cold.

 It was a blue day — blue sky, blue water, blue paint on the boat ramps.
 Blue.
 Blue.
 Blue.
 My eyes felt wide open to the blue.
 I had promised myself that I would stop whenever I wanted to, whenever I saw something that struck my fancy, and that is what I did: I ran and stopped, ran and stopped, ran and stopped.
 I ran into the blue.
 I lost my rhythm and then found it again, several times, and it took me a while to figure out that this was my rhythm, on that morning, at least.